 Simply put, a shipowner – or in the case of an oilfield drilling operation of a drilling rig – owes to every member of the crew the absolute duty to keep it in a condition that renders it reasonably safe for its intended use.
 The duty includes a duty to supply an adequate crew and reasonably fit tools and equipment for the work to be performed.

-Maintenance is the cost of food and lodging, and transportation to and from a medical facility, until no further improvement is expected from a disabling illness suffered while at work.
-Cure is the cost of all reasonable medical attention required by an injury or illness while in the service of the vessel to which he is assigned.
+Maintenance is the cost of food and lodging and transportation to and from a medical facility until no further improvement is expected from a disabling illness suffered while at work.
+A cure is the cost of all reasonable medical attention required by an injury or illness while in the service of the vessel to which he is assigned.